 Last night, we received a tip that the Play Store listing for AirDroid, a popular app that allows users to see notifications, respond to messages, and manage content from their Android devices on a desktop, had been removed from the Play Store.
 The listing was directing to Google's infamous "Not Found" page.

 We reached out to the AirDroid team who, at the time, were still trying to figure out what had happened.
+As it turns out, Google had removed the listing after a mass-complaint from Facebook.
+The sweeping set of complaints picked up tons of apps with "WhatsApp" in their names, but also apps - like AirDroid - that simply mentioned WhatsApp in the description.
 Read More

 FairSearch Europe—a coalition of Google competitors or legal adversaries including, among others, Microsoft, Nokia, and Oracle—has filed a complaint with the European Union alleging that Google is abusing its dominant OS position in the mobile market to push its own set of apps.